Liberty vs. UL Monroe NCAA Football Odds, Plays and Insights | October 16, 2021

 Over/Under Insights

-- Liberty and its opponents have scored at least 57.5 points -- this matchup's point total -- only once this year.
+- Liberty and its opponents have combined for 57.5 points or more just once this year.

 - UL Monroe and its opponents have combined to score more than 57.5 points in two games this season.